eerotal/depswarm/README.md

        └── stack-3.yml
 ```

-Running `depstack custom-stack-1 prod` in this directory would deploy the `prod`
+Running `depswarm custom-stack-1 prod` in this directory would deploy the `prod`
 target of `custom-stack-1`.
 If `custom-stack-1` depends on `custom-stack-2`,
-the latter would be deploy before the former.
+the latter would be deployed before the former.

 ## Dependencies